Fun Pangasius Fish Facts For Kids | Kidadl

 The exact speed at which pangasius fish swim is unknown.
 From the little information that we have, we know that they swim at a moderate pace and they are active swimmers both in the wild and in an aquarium.
 They swim around the middle region for the most part.

 The weight of a pangasius fish can be up to 40 lb (18 kg).
-The weight of some fish in captivity has been found to be a whopping 55 lb (25 kg).
+The weight of some fish in captivity is a whopping 55 lb (25 kg).

 There are no specific names for males and females of this species.